prysmaticlabs/documentation/docs/install/lin/activating-a-validator.md

 ## Step 6: Wait for your validator assignment

-It will take a significant while for the nodes in the network to process a deposit.
-Meanwhile, leave both terminal windows open and running.
-Once the node is actived by the ETH2 network, the validator will immediately begin performing its responsibilities.
-The validator is now awaiting its first assignment from the network.
+Please note that it may take up to 12 hours for nodes in the ETH2 network to process a deposit.
+In the meantime, leave both terminal windows open and running; once the node is activated by the ETH2 network, the validator will immediately begin receiving tasks and performing its responsibilities.

 **Congratulations, you are now fully participating in the Prysm ETH 2.0 Phase 0 testnet!** ♡